hetthakkar/polly/README.md

 Live preview available at https://gracious-swirles-4a8c61.netlify.app

+<h1> ✅ Things that have been done in Phase 2 </h1>

+* Improving the UI
+* Making the UI progressive
+* Dockerization

 <h1> Future scope </h1>

 A list of future tasks are described in the issues section of this repository

 <h2> A note on scalability </h2>

-All the architecture decisions in this project have been motivated with scalability in mind.
-Hence, we chose `serverless` for our backend and a Jamstack compatible framework(`React`) for our front end.
+All the architectural decisions in this project have been made with scalability in mind.
+Hence, we chose `serverless` for our backend and a Jamstack compatible framework (`React`) for our front end.
 Even though these are highly scalable and robust, there are certain parts of the application that could cause bottlenecks at scale

 *Database connections*: , Each serverless function instance that runs requires it's own database connection.
 This can cause issues at scale as database connections are often quite limited.
 Following are certain remedies
   - Each serverless function would push their intent into a queue when counting votes.
 A seperate consumer lambda could then aggregate these votes and count them together